“Things are always working out for me.”

 Because I believe it’s so, and what I believe becomes my reality.

-Obviously the #RebelPilgrimageIndia 2018 just ended, and before I left the Buddhist Temple where we stayed in Delhi, one of the pilgrims reminded me of something...
+Just before leaving for the airport that night, back at the Buddhist Temple where we stayed in Delhi, one of the pilgrims reminded me of something...

 He said, “Before our trip John the most important thing you said is that in India everything will go wrong, and that’s the best thing.”